kaist-plrg/consensus-spectec/CLIENT_CODE_MODIFICATIONS.md

    - However, we use raw SSZ files directly from consensus-specs, so this assumption is not always satisfied
    - Therefore, we comment out these sanity check assertions to make the tool work in raw spec-tests environments
    - **BlockSignatureStrategy**: The original code already uses `NoVerification`, which is the correct setting.
 When `no_signature_verification = false`, signatures are already verified via `verify_entire_block`, so `per_block_processing` uses `NoVerification` to avoid double verification.
+   - These changes are scoped strictly to the `lcli` CLI tool we use for testing; the Lighthouse beacon node is untouched.

-2. **Prysm post state saving**:
+2. **Prysm (pcli) adjustments**:
-   - Prysm's `pcli state-transition` originally did not have functionality to save post state to a file
+   - `pcli state-transition` now defaults to a pure Capella config when no network is specified
-   - Added functionality to save post state as SSZ file for comparison with other nodes
+   - Added functionality to save post state as an SSZ file for comparison with other nodes
+   - Only the `pcli` CLI tool is modified; the Prysm beacon node is untouched.

-3. **Nimbus fork epoch override**:
+3. **Nimbus (ncli) fork epoch override**:
    - Nimbus's `ncli` does not support fork epoch configuration via CLI arguments
-   - Modified `ncli.nim` to override fork epochs programmatically for pure Capella network (CAPELLA_FORK_EPOCH = 0)
-   - Applied to both `doTransition` and `doSlots` functions
+   - We override the fork epochs programmatically for pure Capella network (CAPELLA_FORK_EPOCH = 0) in both `doTransition` and `doSlots`
+   - The change is limited to `ncli`; the Nimbus beacon node is not modified.

 4. **Teku**:
    - Post state saving and signature verification features are already implemented, so no code modifications are needed